matt4biz/oak/README.md

 	roll   roll the top of stack to the bottom
 	       {w,z,y,x} -> {x,w,z,y}
-	sci    pop the top of stack and set scientific format show   causes the top of stack to be the result swap   swap the top two items
+	sci    pop the top of stack and set scientific format show   display current modes; leaves stack unchanged swap   swap the top two items
 	       {w,z,y,x} -> {w,z,x,y}
+	top    causes the top of stack to be the result
+	       (a blank line does the same thing)

 and these mode/conversion operations